 The manufacturing process must therefore run smoothly and without interruptions or failures.
 The reliable quality of all components is therefore absolutely essential.

-In addition, the properties of the crystals must be of consistent quality with every run.
-Defects significantly impair the electrical properties.
-Perfect control of the conditions in the furnace is therefore essential.
+In addition, the properties of the crystals must reproducible with every run. be reproducible.
+Various crystal defects significantly impair the electrical properties.
+The quality of the seed and precise process control in the crystal growing system are essential.

 The further development of semiconductor technology requires constant research and development in order to optimize the quality of crystals, conquer new areas of application and define standards.

-Particularly in the field of application under discussion here, international cutting-edge research, only components of the highest quality and consistency are used.
-In this case, a heater was needed for a laboratory-scale crystal growing system, along with the relevant advice.
+Particularly in the field of application dealt with here, i.e. international cutting-edge research, only components that enable the highest quality and consistency are used.
+In the case discussed here, a heater for a laboratory-scale crystal growing system as well as associated advice.

 For an existing stove with specified performance and construction data, a heater should be designed that reliably delivers the following results: